 Unlike Mendeley and EndNote, Zotero is an open-source citation management program.
 Zotero exists as a desktop application, which connects seamlessly with Word, and a "connector" for each of the major browsers that allows you to gather citation information from the web.
 Zotero also does a fairly good job of pulling metadata (citation information) out of PDFs for you, however, you will have to install an additional plugin to do this.

 Zotero integrates very well into the most commonly used browsers for Windows, Mac, and Linux.
 It can collect better, more complete citations than the other options in some cases, especially from web resources.
+The latest versions of Zotero utilize Unpaywall to find free PDFs of articles.
 Like EndNote Basic and Mendeley, it can be seamlessly integrated into Word and other word processing programs such as LibreOffice.
 Library support for Zotero has historically been pretty limited, but that has changed!

-If you are interested in open source alternatives to the mainstream citation management programs, consider using Zotero.
+If you are interested in open source alternatives to the mainstream citation management programs, or are interested in a citation manager that can help you find free (and legal) versions of papers, consider using Zotero.

 We now hold workshops for Zotero each semester.